freezy/VisualPinball.Engine/CONTRIBUTING.md

 ### Unity License Setup For Automated Testing

 All Pull Request must pass an automated run of all the unit tests before merging.
-These will fail until your fork of the `VisualPinball.Engine` is configured with your license information.
+These will fail until your fork of the `VisualPinball.Engine` is configured with Unity's license information.
-Most contributos will be using a Personal Account and will need to request a key on behalf of GitHub.
-Professional Account Users can gather their key from the Unity Subscription and skip to secret setup below
+Most contributos will be using a Personal License and will need to request a key on behalf of GitHub.
+Professional account users can gather their key from the [Unity Subscriptions Page](https://id.unity.com/en/subscriptions) and skip to create secret setup below

-- We will use the [Unity - Request Activation File](https://github.com/marketplace/actions/unity-request-activation-file) action to request an activation file
+- Create a new branch.
+We will use the [Unity - Request Activation File](https://github.com/marketplace/actions/unity-request-activation-file) action to request an activation file
-- Create a file called `.github/workflows/activation.yml` and add the following workflow action.
+- Create a file called `.github/workflows/activation.yml` and add the following workflow action defintion.
 ```
 name: Acquire activation file
 on: push